LidongMo/GlobalWoodDensityProject/README.md

 Download the two folders, Data and Plots, from Zenodo: https://doi.org/10.5281/zenodo.14054077

+For authentication of assets in Google Earth Engine and for any files missing from the Data folder, please contact me.

 Cite this article:
 Mo, L., Crowther, T.W., Maynard, D.S. et al. The global distribution and drivers of wood density and their impact on forest carbon stocks.
 Nat Ecol Evol (2024). https://doi.org/10.1038/s41559-024-02564-9